twuilliam/nodes-info/lisa.md

 qstat -i gpu
 ```

+## Disk space

+You will be allocated 200GB on your home folder.

+There are also temporary storage space and project space available.
+Check this [page](https://userinfo.surfsara.nl/systems/lisa/getting-started#filesystems).

 ## Credit system

 You can monitor your credits through `accinfo`, which gives an overview of your account information and your credit budget, or `accuse` which shows your monthly usage.